Teanet9ja/guangdong-co2emission/README.md

 This process entails the creation of an algorithm that carries out the extraction, transformation, and Loading of the Co2 Emission data into a PostgreSQL database.
 The extraction of the data was carried out from a local folder after the data was downloaded in a csv fomat as there was no direct link to extract the data directly from the data platform.
 A transformation was carried out in order to clean the data into an acceptable format for upload into the database.

 <h3>API</h3>
-For the Application Programming Interface (API), an algorithm was developed to get/retrieve information from the database to external users who seek to obtain allowable data, and return them in a json format on the browser through a link.
+For the Application Programming Interface (API), an algorithm was developed using the Python programming language, to get/retrieve information from the database to external users who seek to obtain allowable data, and return the results in a json format.

 ![----------------------------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)